 Calculate how much you need to get through each month to keep your business in the black.
 As you assess your general and administrative expenses, look for areas you can trim so you can cut expenses quickly if you need to.

 When you have a strong positive cash flow, it can be tempting to use it to expand your business.
 Doing this, though, can put you in a weaker position during a downturn.
 Use extra cash to build a reserve that can cover G&A expenses during a period of few opportunities.

 Alternatively, consider reinvesting in your business, such as replacing outdated equipment that could turn into a large repair cost later on.
 Before investing in new equipment, consider your financing options.
 Buying a piece of equipment will cost a lot upfront, whereas leasing equipment will allow you to keep more of your cash liquid, for necessary expenses.

 Using a payment calculator can help you budget out newly leased equipment.
-Using other resources on the Cat Financial website, like the affordability calculator or lease/own comparison tool, can help you plan your budget responsibly.
+Using other resources on the Cat Financial website, like the affordability calculator can help you plan your budget responsibly.